react-native-webrtc/react-native-webrtc/README.md

 | Plan B | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | - | :heavy_check_mark: | :heavy_check_mark: |
 | Unified Plan* | - | - | - | - | - | - |

-> **Windows** - We don't currently have any support for the [react-native-windows](https://github.com/microsoft/react-native-windows) platform.
+> **Windows** - We don't currently support the [react-native-windows](https://github.com/microsoft/react-native-windows) platform at this time.
-On the other hand we're open to contributions.
+Anyone interested in getting the ball rolling?
+We're open to contributions.

 > **Web** - The [react-native-webrtc-web-shim](https://github.com/react-native-webrtc/react-native-webrtc-web-shim) project provides a shim for [react-native-web](https://github.com/necolas/react-native-web) support.
-That will allow you to use [(almost)](https://github.com/react-native-webrtc/react-native-webrtc-web-shim/tree/main#setup) the same code in [react-native-web](https://github.com/necolas/react-native-web) as you would with react-native directly.
+Which will allow you to use [(almost)](https://github.com/react-native-webrtc/react-native-webrtc-web-shim/tree/main#setup) the exact same code in your [react-native-web](https://github.com/necolas/react-native-web) project as you would with [react-native](https://reactnative.dev/) directly.

-> **Expo** - Sadly this module is not available in the [Expo Go](https://expo.dev/client) app due to including much needed native code.
+> **Expo** - Sadly this module is not available in the [Expo Go](https://expo.dev/client) app by default due to including much needed native code.
-You can on the other hand get things working via the [Custom Dev Clients](https://docs.expo.dev/development/getting-started/) and out-of-tree [Expo Config Plugin](https://github.com/expo/config-plugins/tree/master/packages/react-native-webrtc).
+However you can get things working via the [expo-dev-client](https://docs.expo.dev/development/getting-started/) library and out-of-tree [config-plugins/react-native-webrtc](https://github.com/expo/config-plugins/tree/master/packages/react-native-webrtc) package.

-> **Unified Plan** - This feature has had a little bit of work and will hopefully be supported soon.
+> **Unified Plan** - Currently in development but expected to be released sometime in the near future.
-Until then you should stick to using Plan B standards.
+Plan B will remain default until adequate support and testing has been completed.

 ## WebRTC Revision